hamidreza-aftabi/OsteoFlow/README.md

 ## News and Highlights 🎉

-- **August 17, 2026** - OsteoFlow was selected for an invited Spotlight presentation.
+- **August 17, 2026** - OsteoFlow was selected for a Spotlight presentation.
 - **May 7, 2026** - OsteoFlow received early acceptance, placing it among the top 9% of approximately 4,600 submissions.

 ## Repository Layout